 Another influencer is diet.
 If a man’s diet is based on the Western diet consisting of bad fats, high calorie and low nutrient foods he may also be making himself a candidate for low sperm count and low quality sperm.
 A diet like the Paleo diet that is based on whole, organic foods, is a much better choice.

 If you are worried about you or your partner’s fertility consult a doctor.
-A functional medicine physician can usually determine if there’s a problem, if toxins are one of the root causes, and guide you to make necessary changes.
-Consider doing a program like my Toxicity Matters Detox, a diet and supplement plan that can help you safely and effectively detoxify.
+A Functional Medicine physician can usually determine if there’s a problem, discern whether toxins are one of the root causes, and guide you to make necessary changes.